Avinash439/Sperm-Density/README.md

 Computer Vision to determine sperm density
 ___
 ## Description
-This repository contains all the code necessary to allow program to estimate the number of sperm in a video.
+This repository contains necessary code to allow the program to estimate the number of sperm in a video file.
 ___
 ### Prerequisites